 38 EIOPA, Final Report on Public Consultation No. 14/017 on Guidelines on system of governance, available at https://eiopa.europa.eu/, at part 2, n.
 2.10 states: "Significant decisions as opposed to day-to-day decisions do not concern the spate of usual decisions to be taken at the top level of the undertaking in the running of the business, but are rather decisions that are unusual or that will or could have a material impact on the undertaking.
-This could be e.g. decisions that affect the strategy of the undertaking, its business activities or its business conduct, that could have serious legal or regulatory consequences, that could have major financial effects or major implications for staff or policyholders or that could potentially result in repercussions for the undertaking's reputation.".
+This could be e.g. decisions that affect the strategy of the undertaking, its

-situations could arise in practice, considering, for example, the case of two executive directors or (only) one executive director.
+The Guideline does not specify whether these two persons must necessarily be directors or not.
+Arguably, the second option is the most suitable, because the provision refers generally to "persons".
+Several situations could arise in practice, considering, for example, the case of two executive directors or (only) one executive director.
 In the first hypothesis, if the two executives are in charge of the business and take the decision jointly, there seems to be compliance with the Guidelines.
 By contrast, the case in which a delegation of different exclusive tasks is given to each director appears to be more problematic 39.
 Overall, it seems that in both cases, the question is whether the "two people rule" is aimed to ensure either a better level of competence or a better monitoring function.
 Considering that quite rarely an undertaking appoints two executives for the same area of competence and that the regulator is well aware thereof, it can be assumed that the goal of this principle is to ensure a better monitoring function.